Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2019-11-21-reactive-ui.md

 My goal in posting this is to start a conversation.
 I'm not claiming to have all the answers, but want to learn as much as I can from others working in this space.
 I've already learned a lot from discussions with Adam Perry, Colin Rofls, and Tristan Hume in particulars (though they are of course not responsible for errors).
 To a large extent, this exploration is a continuation of the "we don't yet know what to build" theme from my [Rust 2020 blog post].
 I think it's possible to be systematic, rather than just trying out a bunch of random stuff.

 I'm also curious if there's good academic literature I'm missing.
-I'm familiar with some, particularly from the [FRP][Breaking down FRP] community, but it's rare to come across something that gives a good picture of exactly what happens from mouse clicks to pixels.
+I'm familiar with some, particularly from the [FRP][breaking down frp] community, but it's rare to come across something that gives a good picture of exactly what happens from mouse clicks to pixels.

 In this post I went into a bit of detail on druid's framework.
 I plan to [give a talk](https://www.meetup.com/Rust-Bay-Area/events/266571982/) soon, which hopefully will convey the ideas behind that (particularly the approach to lensing), and of course not be so theoretical.
 In general, I'm looking forward to refining the patterns in druid to make them general and powerful (including building in good escape hatches), and also explaining the design as I go along.